-• In addition, can call the value function to send a coin.
-Value function can get string, number, bignum argument like send function.
+In addition, we can call the value function to send an amount of coins to the target address.
+The value function accepts a string, a number or a bignum as the argument like the send function.

-Before the fee system for smart contract is applied to mainnet, there are the following restrictions delegatecall(address, function_name, args...)
+Before the fee system for smart contracts is applied to the mainnet, there are the following restrictions:

-• limit the call depth of call or delegate call in one transaction to 5
+• limit the call depth of call or delegate call in one transaction to 5 delegatecall(address, function\name, args...)